aminnie/amidifx/README.md

 * Download the source code from this repo, build and run the solution
 * Plug in GM MIDI compatible sound module or Deebach Blackbox via USB.
 It will be detected on startup and be available to program, test Song and Presets configurations and live play.
 If no external sound module is available the system will default to the built-in Synth.
 * Download the .CSV and .MID and .DAT files into the following directory on your system: C:\amidifx\midifiles
-  * Preset Files end with .CSV, and have a very specific format edit via the AMIDIFX applicaion, or editable in an editor if you understand the structure.
+  * Preset Files end with .CSV, and have a very specific format edit via the AMIDIFX application, or editable in an editor if you understand the structure.
   * Songs List file (songs.csv) is a directory of all the Songs and their respective configurations including associated MIDI SMF and Preset files, track/channel mutes, etc.
   * Add your own MIDI files through the user interface.
 Don't forget to:
    * Add MIDI Cue = P[1-8] meta events to auto trigger and inject a Preset configuration into the MIDI stream.
 Find a place in the MIDI file following the initial channel MSB, LSB and PC changes, but before the first notes sound (often the intro symbol beats on the drum track), and insert the CUE = P1.